randell/commit-tools/README.md

 - Configure the upstream
 - Execute `setup`

-Developers will need to run `./setup` prior to starting work, this will ensure that all `pre-commit` tasks are available.
+The `setup` file should be committed to the project repo so that developers can run `./setup` prior to starting work.
+This will ensure that all `pre-commit` tasks are available.

 ## Configuration